Adel2k/OSINT/Exercise1/README.md

-# *OSINT Exercise #005*
+# OSINT Exercise #005

+## **Identifying the Zoo**

 ![Alt text](./images/osintexercise005.webp)

-**- In which zoo are these polar bears located?**
+### **Question:** In which zoo are these polar bears located?

-    As it was a screenshot of a live camera, i first tried to search for live zoo cameras for polare bears, the fisrt result was the San diego zoo, after searching for some pictures i found similar stones and location like in the picture.

-***The answer: San diego zoo***
+To determine the location of the polar bears in the given image, I began by searching for live zoo cameras featuring polar bears.
+The first result that appeared was the **San Diego Zoo**.
+After analyzing images from the zoo and comparing them with the original screenshot, I found similar rock formations and landscape features, confirming the location.

+**Answer:** *San Diego Zoo*

 ![alt text](./images/Screenshot%20from%202025-03-08%2015-07-43.png)
   <div style="display: flex;">